Introduction to outbreak analytics

 • Efficiently clean and produce epidemic curves to explore patterns of disease spread by difference group and time aggregates.
 Find more in Tutorials Early!

-• Extract and apply epidemiological parameter distributions to estimate key transmission and severity metrics (e.g. reproduction number and case fatality risk) adjusted by their corresponding delays.
+• Access to epidemiological delay distributions to estimate delay-adjusted transmission and severity metrics (e.g. reproduction number and case fatality risk).
 Find more in Tutorials Middle!

-• Use parameters like the basic reproduction number, the latent period and infectious period to simulate transmission trajectories and intervention scenarios.
+• Use parameter values like the basic reproduction number, and delays like the latent period and infectious period to simulate transmission trajectories and intervention scenarios.
 Find more in Tutorials Late!

 Challenges